-I had been teaching and stopped to have my first child and could not make up my mind if I wanted to return to teaching.
-Some friends of mine in the Antiques business suggested I look at developing an antiques business as it would suit my new lifestyle of raising a child.
+I had been teaching and stopped to have my first child.
+I was undecided about returning to teaching and a friend of mine in the Antiques business suggested I look at developing an antiques business as it would suit my new lifestyle of raising a child.
 I had to smile at this suggestion as I had no idea which area of antiques I should get involved in.
-I had no more than £30 saved and started to visit local Markets, buying bric a brac like Bretby vases, old 1930s tea sets, an old table cloth here and there.
-As I started to explore the market I was drawn more and more to the old textiles, especially the old laces and anything white – old flouncy petticoats, lace inserted camisoles, old Chinese silk embroidered blouses – anything which would have been –“one stitch at a time”.
+I had no more than £30 saved.
+I started to explore local Markets, buying bric a brac like Bretby vases, old 1930s tea sets, an old table cloth here and there.
+As I continued I was drawn to the old textiles, especially old laces and anything white – victorian flouncy petticoats, lace inserted camisoles, old Chinese silk embroidered blouses – anything which would have been made –“one stitch at a time”.

-I would get up early rush down to Portobello Market in London, under the arches, come home with bags of old lace and clothes, wash, mend (well my Mother did that bit) iron and get up early again and get a market stall to sell my textiles, in Hampstead, then Camden Market, then Codicote in Hertfordshire to resell to the discerning general public.
-My little son, by now four, would be enticed to come along with the promise of lots of playtime.
+I would get up early rush down to Portobello Market in London, under the arches, come home laden with bags of old lace and clothes, wash, mend iron (well my Mother did that bit) and rise at dawn and head out in the early morning, setting up in Hampstead, Camden Market, Codicote in Hertfordshire to resell to the discerning general public.
+My little son, by now four, would be enticed to come along with the promise of lots of playtime and play he did.

 Gradually I found the area I most wanted to develop and this was an old lace known as tape lace or Battenberg.

-One summer our family was in Venice, at the local market, and there on one of the stalls was selling piles and piles of the same antique look alike tape lace (Battenberg) tablecloths, bedspreads, which we were informed were Italian.
+Summer 1981 our family was in Venice.
+At a local market, one of the stalls was selling piles and piles of the same antique look alike tape lace (Battenberg) tablecloths, bedspreads, which we were informed were Italian.
 Ha ! not true.
 We discovered the source, wrote to a Chinese supplier and my first consignment came in 16 large cartons which Lunn Antiques in London snapped up.

-I can no longer remember who advised me to contact Blakes Hotel in London, run by Anouschka Hemple, an actress and hotelier, who at the time furnished her hotel with this same lace.
+I can no longer remember who advised me to contact Blakes Hotel in London run by Anouschka Hemple, an actress and hotelier, who at the time furnished her hotel with this same lace.
 They bought a huge amount.
-Lunn Antiques and And so to Bed in London, told me about Harvey Nichols, so I knocked on that door, then Selfridges, workiing my way through the London retail stores and then I did the very first Top Drawer Show at the top of the old Derry and Toms Store in South Kensington amid the pink flamingoes.
+Next came And so to Bed in London - who told me about Harvey Nichols, so I knocked on that door, then Selfridges, workiing my way through the London retail stores and then I did the very first Top Drawer Show at the top of the old Derry and Toms Store in South Kensington amid the pink flamingoes.